adamccfc/adamccfc.github.com/README.md

 - Copy the bootstrap glyph icons to assets/img.
 - A exec:build and exec:serve task that can be used for generating the website and hosting it locally.
 - A exec:deploy task that copies your website to a remote server using rsync over ssh.

+To build the site and run the serve locally, run the following command in the command line ```grunt exec```